phl-r/universe/README.md

 ## 🤝 Contributing
 Are you a Filipino R developer?
 If you have a package on GitHub or CRAN that serves the Philippine context, we invite you to be inducted.

-Open an Issue with your repository link.
+1.Open an Issue with your repository link.

-Submit a Pull Request to the packages.json file.
+2. Or submit a Pull Request to the packages.json file.

-*- Built with resilience for our 7,641 islands.*